e-hat/efgl/README.md

 # efgl

-*I am currently working on a rewrite of this engine in Vulkan [here](https://github.com/e-hat/efvk)*
+*I rewrote this engine in Vulkan [here](https://github.com/e-hat/efvk).
+I will probably won't be working on this version much if at all*

 ## About
 This engine is somewhere I can implement modern rendering techniques and hopefully make some beautiful images along the way.
 So far, this engine has successfully implemented the following features: